 - After the dressing is removed, you may be able to leave the wound uncovered.
-However, if it's in an area that is covered by clothing, you'll want to cover the site to protect it.
+However, if it is in an area that is covered by clothing, you will want to cover the site to protect it.
 Ask your doctor what type of dressing to use.

 Bathing or Showering

-Your doctor will let you know when it's OK to bathe after surgery.
+Your doctor will let you know when it is OK to bathe after surgery.
 Keep in mind:

 - You may need to take sponge baths for 2 to 3 weeks while your wounds are in the early stages of healing.

-- Once you get the OK to bathe, showers are better than baths because the wound doesn't soak in water.
+- Once you get the OK to bathe, showers are better than baths because the wound does not soak in water.
 Soaking your wound could cause it to reopen.